michaelmangelsdorf/Sonne8/README.md

 What can it do?
 Well, the demo program computes 7 x 13 and shows the result on a 7-segment display (see the mul16 movie in the repo)...
 Behind the scenes, it reads the code for doing that by bit-banging an SPI interface connected to a serial EEPROM.
 So it's a micro-controller alright.

+The two KiCad boards work fine!, I've had them manufactured by JLCPCB.
+The project files in the repo correspond to what I sent them.
+The screenshots (jpeg) of the boards show details.
+I've soldered sockets for all chips to be safe.
+The quartz oscillator I used is 8MHz, which corresponds to roughly 1 Million instructions per second.

 The CPU board looks like this (this is an older version, notice the wire patch):

 ![CPU board](https://github.com/Dosflange/Sonne-THT-74HC/blob/main/board_and_screws.jpg)